rsdecoder/eventify/events-platform/README.md

 6. You will then be taken to the purchase page to make the purchase.
 7. Once you have purchased the event, you can add to the calendar

-[NOTE]
-> <code>**The calendar feature is working in test mode but doesn't work in production as Google API I have used is still in the process of verification by the Google Team.
-So you will not be able to add the event to the calendar at the moment.</code>

 ##### Staff